PEOPLE'S LACROSSE

 REPS10 reps each direction

-KEY FOCUSLow center of gravity on the plant, explosive first step after
+KEY FOCUSLow center of gravity on the plant, explosive first step after — the dodge lives in the plant

 ADVANCED DRILLS

 Game-speed, game-situations — compressed into your backyard.
+These separate good players from great ones.

 FULL Q-MARK DODGE SIMULATION